 LinnStrument sends standard MIDI messages and therefore works with every MIDI sound generator in existence, so in a sense every MIDI sound generator is recommended.
 However, there are two categories of sounds that are helpful to know about and are therefore listed on this page:

 This means that each synth voice receives from a separate MIDI channel, permitting independent pressure, left/right and forward/backward control for each of simultaneous touches when LinnStrument's Channel Per Note (MPE) mode is used.
 This includes two types of synths:

-However, it is important to note that because of LinnStrument's smart one-channel MIDI handling and ability to send polyphonic pressure messages, the primary advantage of MPE is to perform polyphonic pitch bends, which aren't an especially common performance gesture.
+However, it is important to note that because of LinnStrument's smart one-channel MIDI handling and ability to send polyphonic pressure messages, the primary advantage of MPE is to perform polyphonic pitch bends and Y-axis gestures, which aren't so important in most playing styles.